 Our offer

 MPIA offers fully-funded internship opportunities for bachelor and master students anywhere in the world who wish to acquire hand-on experience in research and instrument development in astronomy.
+Students who have obtained a masters degree in 2023 or earlier as well as students who are already enrolled in PhD programs are not elligible for the internship.

 The primary internship program typically takes place during the summer (between May and September) but visits are possible throughout the year depending on the students’ academic calendars.
 If you have questions or are looking for opportunities outside the regular application cycle, please reach out to our internship coordinator (internship@mpia.de).